Untold Innovation: A few minutes with Daniel Lord

 DL: My background is in the medical field, but as a chiropractor playing in mainstream medicine, which is unique to say the least.
 I have an interesting lens, because I’ve always worked in integrative practices.
 I don’t even know what it would be like to work by myself, which is different because most commonly, chiropractors tend to work in solo practices.
-They put their sign up on a building somewhere and act as solo artists, whereas my perspective focuses on how much better the profession could be, and would be, if we were more collaborative.
+All I know is that it would be a lot of hard work.
+I have a couple of friends who work in the medical field who have recently opened their own private practices with the help of these medical practice loans to cover their initial finances.
+They will start to pay this money back over the years, depending on which type of loan they look for.
+It sounds great, but as a chiropractor, we tend to work in other ways.
+Usually, they put their sign up on a building somewhere and act as solo artists, whereas my perspective focuses on how much better the profession could be, and would be, if we were more collaborative.

 UC: Where does your personal innovation story begin?

 DL: My first job was in San Francisco.
-I miss living there—it’s ridiculously expensive, but when I enter that city, my heart goes, “Ah, San Francisco.”
+I miss living there-it’s ridiculously expensive, but when I enter that city, my heart goes, “Ah, San Francisco.”
 I started working up there in a multi-disciplinary practice that had physicians, chiropractors, physical therapists, acupuncture, health coaching, and some athletic trainers.
-It was really focused on Sports Medicine and elite athletes.
+Becoming a physical therapist has a lot of great benefits, to see the progress in someone who once thought they wouldn’t be able to be like they were is an amazing feeling.
+I wanted to work in San Francisco but I first did a quick search of ‘physical therapy jobs near me‘ to see what was out there before landing on SF, I’m so glad I did.
+The practice was really focused on Sports Medicine and elite athletes.
 However, we saw a range of people and health care needs.
 We were downtown in the Financial District, so we also saw a lot of desk workers.
 That experience showed me that this is the right kind of team because I learned more problems could be solved if team members could work shoulder-to-shoulder with a variety of health care providers.
-You can really make a dent in the primary care services scope—differently than if a primary care doctor or chiropractor was working by themselves.
+You can really make a dent in the primary care services scope-differently than if a primary care doctor or chiropractor was working by themselves.

 When health care providers work alone like that and another health care provider is just down the street, turf battles can emerge and referrals can get clunky, if they happen at all.
 No one shares notes or uses the same platform.
 Collaboration does not happen on the fly, so patients suffer because they don’t get to the right treatments efficiently.
 This multi-disciplinary practice in San Francisco had me thinking, “Wow, this is symbiotic when we all work on the same team.”
 You get the best answer when you have multiple people sharing their perspectives and collaborating.